isteven/angular-multi-select/README.md

 ### Bug Reporting
 - Search in the issue section first.
 Somebody might have reported the same bug and/or asked similar question.
 If there's none, then please create a new issue.
-- Try to reproduce the problem in JSFiddle or Plunker (or any other online JS collaboration tool) and send me the URL.
+- Try to reproduce the problem in JSFiddle or Plunker (or any other online JS collaboration tool), and include the URL in the issue you are creating.

 ### Note